Nerf Logo

 Website:nerf.com

 Nerf is a brand of toy guns and balls.
-It appeared in 1969 and originally belonged to the oldest firm Parker Brothers, which entered the market in 1883.
+It appeared in 1969 and originally belonged to the oldest firm, Parker Brothers, which entered the market in 1883.
 The trademark is now owned by the multinational conglomerate Hasbro, Inc. Her most famous line is the dart blasters.
-Sometimes they come with vests, targets, and eye protection, although this is rather an exception.
-For modern children, the company produces blasters that connect to the iPod Touch and iPhone.
-The full range includes water pistols and different types of edged weapons, including swords.
+Sometimes, they come with vests, targets, and eye protection, although this is an exception.
+The company produces blasters for modern children connecting to the iPod Touch and iPhone.
+The full range includes water pistols and different-edged weapons, including swords.
 And for dog lovers, the manufacturer offers Nerf Dog ball throwers.

 Meaning and History